Shahdagh peoples: History and culture

-The supposed ancestors of these peoples are the Caucasian Albanians, and each group has its own specific traditions, culture and language.

 Shahdagh peoples have specific characteristic family and cultural traditions.
-It is possible to find many similarities and varieties between the wedding and mourning traditions of Shahdagh people and those of other historical groups, especially Oghuz Turks.
+It is possible to find many similarities and varieties between the wedding and mourning traditions of Shahdagh people and those of neighboring groups, such as Oghuz Turks.

 The economic lifestyle of the people of Konakhkent (Quba) district is based on animal husbandry (sheep and goats in the highlands, cattle in the lowlands), gold and silver smithing, weaving, pottery and rug manufacturing.
 Because of the need to trade goods within the region of Dagestan, many Shahdaghs had to learn to speak Azeri.

-For literary purposes, the Shahdagh peoples utilize the Azeri language.
+For literary purposes, the Shahdagh peoples often utilize the Azeri language.

-Traditionally, the Shahdaghs were governed by rigid endogamous patriarchal clan systems, in which young people were encouraged to marry first or second cousins.
+Traditionally, the Shahdaghs were governed by endogamous patriarchal clan systems, in which young people were encouraged to marry first or second cousins.
 That sense of clan cohesion was strengthened by the fact that all land was owned communally by the extended family unit.
 During the 1960s and 1970s, the Soviet government also succeeded in establishing cooperatives and collectivising many Shah Dagh herds and pasture lands; this policy aroused resentment among the local people.

-Even though many Shahdaghs are still aware of their heritage, the Budugs, Khinalugs and Dzheks did not appear in the Soviet censuses of 1959, 1970 and 1979.
-Ever since the 1920s, they have listed their nationality as Azerbaijani, even though they spoke their own native languages.
+Even though many Shahdaghs existed in the Soviet Union, the Budugs, Khinalugs and Dzheks did not appear in the Soviet censuses of 1959, 1970 and 1979.
+Ever since the 1920s, they were labelled as Azerbaijani, even though they were distinct peoples with their own languages and cultures.
 The fact that they were bilingual in Azeri and were surrounded and vastly outnumbered by Azerbaijanis contributed to their assimilation.
 Most Russian ethnologists today believe that the Shahdaghs have been all but completely assimilated by Azerbaijanis.